 Generally speaking, the #1 source of leaked air in attics is the attic hatch.
 I can see from the photos you sent that it’s insulated on top (that’s good), but it’s also probably leaking air around the edges.
 Attic hatches are often the single biggest source of air leakage in many houses.
 The fit looks tight, but the fact that there’s condensation around the edges proves that air leaks are happening.
 Indoor air could be making its way into your attic through electrical boxes for light fixtures, but attic hatches are typically the biggest culprit.
 One simple way to ensure a 100% seal around the hatch is by applying peelable caulking to the seam when the hatch is closed.
 The best stuff is clear and seals well, though it can be peeled off easily whenever you want.

 One other way of tackling this issue is to increase the amount of ventilation area in your roof.
 Next time you have the roof shingled, have a ridge vent added.
 Also, it’s not clear in the photos you sent, but your attic insulation might be blocking the free flow of air through the vents at the eaves of your roof.
-While limiting the amount of leaked air entering your attic from indoors is one part of the fix, boosting air circulation through the attic is another.
+While limiting the amount of leaked air entering your attic from indoors is one part of the fix, boosting air circulation through the attic to the outdoors is another.
 Ask your handyman to check that the soffit vents are clear, then have the hatch sealed up.